eternagame/DegScore/README.md

-Repo to contain scripts and coefficients related to DegScore, a ridge regression model trained on Eterna Roll-Your-Own structure data to predict degradation.
+The DegScore model is a ridge regression trained on Eterna Roll-Your-Own structure data to predict RNA degradation.

 Authors: